How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 What Items to Keep for Transitioning from Easter to Spring

-As you are packing up your Easter decor, look for items that you can keep for a few more weeks.
-If your Easter decor had a rustic or earthy vibe, you are ahead of the game for transitioning to spring.
+As you pack up your Easter decor, look for items you can keep for a few more weeks.
+If your Easter decor has a rustic or earthy vibe, you are ahead of the game when it comes to transitioning to spring.

-• a spring wreath that leans toward natural materials, such as a grapevines base for a more natural look.
+• A spring wreath that leans toward natural materials, such as a grapevine base, for a more natural look.

 You can now bring in more neutral items to balance the spring pastels.